-At June 30, 2009, Ryanair had mandated a number of lenders to provide financing for up to 65 of its firmorder Boeing 737-800 aircraft under ExIm Bank guaranteed financing structures (although guarantees with respect to 55 of such aircraft remain subject to the receipt of ExIm Bank's preliminary commitment).
-The Company expects to finance the remaining 88 Boeing 737-800 aircraft it is obligated to purchase under its contracts with Boeing by March 2012 and any option aircraft it acquires under those agreements through the use of similar financing arrangements based on ExIm Bank guarantees, bank debt provided by commercial banks, and finance and operating leases, including via sale-and-leaseback transactions such as those described below, as well as cash flow generated from the Company's operations.
-It is expected that any future ExIm Bank guaranteebased financing will also be subject to terms and conditions similar to those described above.
+As of July 20, 2012, Ryanair had mandated a lender to provide financing for up to seven of its firm-order Boeing 737-800 aircraft under an Ex-Im Bank financing structure and the remaining four through the use of operating leases, including via sale-and-leaseback transactions.
+The future Ex-Im Bank guarantee-based financing will be substantially based on terms and conditions similar to those described above.
 However, no assurance can be given that such financing will be available to Ryanair, or that the terms of any such financing will be as advantageous to the Company as those available at the time of the facilities.
-Any inability of the Company to obtain financing for the new aircraft on advantageous terms could have a material adverse effect on its business, results of operation and financial condition.
+Any inability of the Company to obtain financing for the new aircraft on advantageous terms could have a material adverse effect on its business, results of operations and financial condition.

-The Company financed 43 of the Boeing 737-800 aircraft delivered between December 2003 and March 2009 under seven-year, sale-and-leaseback arrangements with a number of international leasing companies, pursuant to which each lessor purchased an aircraft and leased it to Ryanair under an operating lease.
+The Company financed 72 of the Boeing 737-800 aircraft delivered between December 2003 and March 2012 under seven-year, sale-and-leaseback arrangements with a number of international leasing companies, pursuant to which each lessor purchased an aircraft and leased it to Ryanair under an operating lease.
+Between October 2010 and March 2012, 13 operating lease aircraft were returned to the lessor at the agreed maturity date of the lease.
+At March 31, 2012, Ryanair had 59 operating lease aircraft in the fleet.
 As a result, Ryanair operates, but does not own, these aircraft, which were leased to provide flexibility for the aircraft delivery program.
 Ryanair has no right or obligation to acquire these aircraft at the end of the relevant lease terms.
-Fifteen of these leases are denominated in Euro and require Ryanair to make variable rental payments that are linked to EURIBOR.
-Through the use of interest rate swaps, Ryanair has effectively converted the floatingrate rental payments due under 12 of these leases into fixed-rate rental payments.
-Twenty-one of these leases are denominated in Euro and require Ryanair to make fixed rental payments over the term of the lease.
-The remaining seven operating leases are U.S. dollar-denominated and two require Ryanair to make variable rental payments that are linked to U.S. dollar LIBOR, while a further five require Ryanair to make fixed rental payments.
-The Company has an option to extend the initial period of seven years on 77% of the operating lease aircraft on pre-determined terms.
-Ryanair has financed an additional four aircraft, delivered in May and June 2009, through similar sale-and-leaseback arrangements with international leasing companies.
-In addition to the above, the Company financed 20 of the Boeing 737-800 aircraft delivered between March 2005 and March 2009 with 13-year Euro-denominated JOLCOs.
-These structures are accounted for as finance leases and recorded at fair value in the Company's balance sheet.
+Two of these leases are denominated in euro and require Ryanair to make variable rental payments that are linked to EURIBOR.
+Through the use of interest rate swaps, Ryanair has effectively converted the floating-rate rental payments due pursuant to these leases into fixed-rate rental payments.
+Thirty leases are denominated in euro and require Ryanair to make fixed rental payments that are linked to U.S. dollar LIBOR, while a further 25 require Ryanair to make fixed rental payments that are linked to U.S. dollar LIBOR, while a further 25 require Ryanair to make fixed rental payments.
+The Company has an option to extend the initial period of seven years on 36 of the 59 remaining operating lease aircraft as of March 31, 2012, on pre-determined terms.
+Four operating lease arrangements will mature during the year ended March 31, 2013.
+The Company decided not to extend any of these operating leases for a secondary lease period and handed aircraft back to the lessors in April 2012.
+In addition to the above, the Company financed 30 of the Boeing 737-800 aircraft delivered between March 2005 and March 2012 with 13-year euro-denominated JOLCOs.
+These structures are accounted for as finance leases and are initially recorded at fair value in the Company's balance sheet.
 Under each of these contracts, Ryanair has a call option to purchase the aircraft at a pre-determined price after a period of 10.5 years, which it may exercise.
-Six aircraft have been financed through Euro-denominated 12-year amortizing commercial debt transactions.
-The remaining three aircraft in Ryanair's fleet at March 31, 2009 were originally acquired through ExIm Bank-guaranteed financing but were not subject to any financing-related encumbrances as of such date.
+Six aircraft have been financed through euro-denominated 12-year amortizing commercial debt transactions.